Vxiex11/Schedules-ESCOM/README.md

-# Schedules ESCOM 🏫 Resendiz :)
+# Schedules ESCOM

 This is a web-based schedule management system developed as a school project.
 School project where I made a school page with a different perspective, providing information about the school, careers and so on.
 Also a login with several cruds, for teachers, subjects, groups, schedules, to be able to have an organization of where to find each teacher where there is also a section for students and to be able to create a user to log in.
 It allows you to manage:

-- Professors 👨‍🏫
+- Professors
-- Subjects 📚
+- Subjects
-- Groups 👥
+- Groups
-- Classrooms 🏫
+- Classrooms
-- Class schedules 📅
+- Class schedules
-- Office hours ⏰
+- Office hours
-- User accounts (admin and student) 🔐
+- User accounts (admin and student)

 ---